apnadkarni/tcl-cffi/README.md

 - No support for callbacks from C code
 - No support for passing structs by value

+## Changes in 1.0b3

+- Added support for the `libffi` library backend as an alternative to `dyncall`.
+The selection is made at build time.
+See `Build.md` in the source distribution.

+- **Incompatibility** `cffi::dyncall::Library` class renamed to
+`cffi::Wrapper` as it is no longer specific to `dyncall`.

 ## Changes in 1.0b1

 - **Incompatibility** Null pointers will now raise a Tcl exception when passed as arguments or returned from functions unless the `nullok` annotation is present.
 Related to this, the `nonzero` annotation can no longer be applied to pointers.

 - **Incompatibility** The format of arguments passed to `onerror` handler has changed.

 - The `onerror`, `lasterror` and `errno` annotations can be included on parameter definitions and are ignored.
 This permits common type aliases for return values and paramters.

 - The `alias define` command now allows multiple alias definitions to be passed.

 ## Changes in 1.0b0